FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 }
 ```

 `getGatewayBearerToken()` creates a bearer token valid for ten minutes and utilizes our public signing key.
-It's how we will provide secure, general access between the gateway and microservices which don't require any further authorization.
+It's how we will provide secure, general access between the gateway and any microservices which don't require any further authorization.
 All this JWT is guaranteeing is that the request for the API came through the gateway.

 ## Gateway Router Integration
-For the Product Catalog routes, we'll use `getGatewayBearerToken()` to prepare the bearer token and attach the result as a Bearer token in the `authorization` header.
+For the Product Catalog routes, we'll use `getGatewayBearerToken()` to prepare the `Bearer` token and attach it to the `authorization` header.

 ```javascript
 router.get('/products', function(req, res, next) {